ShadowMario/FNF-PsychEngine/BUILDING.md

 Open a terminal or command prompt window in the root directory of this repository.

 For building the game, in every system, you're going to execute `haxelib setup`.
+If you are asked to enter the name of the haxelib repository, type `.haxelib`.

 In Mac and Linux, you need to create a folder to put your Haxe libraries in, do `mkdir ~/haxelib && haxelib setup ~/haxelib`.